nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/collections/_technologies/professional-scrum.md

    embed: https://www.youtube.com/embed/BYlv7eP9zgg
 ---

-Scrum is a Social Technology to enable a shift to a collaborative, creative approach that helps us deal with the increasingly complex world that relies on increasingly difficult technologies and products.
+Scrum is a Social Technology defined in the [Scrum Guide](../_guides/scrum-guide.md) to enable a shift to a collaborative, creative approach that helps us deal with the increasingly complex world that relies on increasingly difficult technologies and products.

 ## What is Professional Scrum?